lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

 $ cp -r extensions/functions/labelImage plugins/functions
 ```

 By these commands, the plugin is built into plugins/functions/LabelImage.so and copy all dependencies to plugins/functions/labelImage folder.
-For development purpose, you can restart Kuiper to load this plugin automatically and do testing.
-After testing complete, we should package it in a zip which is ready to use by Kuiper plugin installation API so that it can be used in another machine such as in production environment.
+For development purpose, you can restart eKuiper to load this plugin automatically and do testing.
+After testing complete, we should package it in a zip which is ready to use by eKuiper plugin installation API so that it can be used in another machine such as in production environment.

 #### Package the plugin